theorashid/theorashid.github.io/website.md

 ## about
 ###
-I am a statistician (data scientist, applied scientist).
-I am particularly interested in Bayesian statistics, spatiotemoporal statistics, probabilistic programming, time series methods, and generative modelling.
+I am a statistician (applied scientist, data scientist, machine learning person, etc.).
+I am particularly interested in Bayesian statistics, spatiotemoporal models, probabilistic programming, time series methods, and generative modelling.

-I am a PhD student at Imperial College London looking at small-area trends in mortality in England using both Bayesian parametric and nonparametric models, under the supervision of [Majid Ezzati](https://www.imperial.ac.uk/people/majid.ezzati), [James Bennett](https://www.imperial.ac.uk/people/umahx99) and [Seth Flaxman](https://sethrf.com).
+I am a PhD student at Imperial College London looking at small-area trends in mortality in England using both Bayesian parametric and nonparametric models.
+I am supervised by [Majid Ezzati](https://www.imperial.ac.uk/people/majid.ezzati), [James Bennett](https://www.imperial.ac.uk/people/umahx99) and [Seth Flaxman](https://sethrf.com).
 Before that, I studied theoretical physics, also at Imperial College, so I like any excuse to dig into the maths to speed up and scale Bayesian models (e.g. conjugate Gibbs samplers).
 I also interned as an applied scientist at Amazon where I implemented multivariate, probabilistic time series models to forecast product demand.

 I'm keen to meet with anyone to chat about forecasting/maths/cricket or anything you're working on that you think might interest me.
 If you're in London – or if you want to invite me to your part of the world – contact me using the links in the footer.